HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/formModes/customer.md

 - Ensured the status field cannot be set in REST API requests for new documents, but is always set to Active.
 - Ensured the default Form Access Mode can be used to read documents at any time, but can only be used to create new documents.
 - Enabled the "update" Form Access Mode for updating Customer documents.
+- Enabled deletion at the "update" Form Access Mode, if the customer is inactive.

 </div>
 </div>